MicrosoftDocs/powerapps-docs/powerapps-docs/user/interactive-dashboards.md

 > ![Multi-stream interactive dashboard](media/interactive_dashboard.png "Multi-stream interactive dashboard")

 The single-stream dashboards display real-time data over one stream based on an entity view.
-The tiles are positioned on the right side of the dashboards and are always shown.
+Visual filters are already applied and the tiles are positioned on the right side of the dashboards and are always shown.

 > [!div class="mx-imgBorder"]
 > ![Single stream interactive dashboard](media/single_stream.png "Single stream interactive dashboard")